 \subsection{The gluing and period complexes}

-We now describe how to explicitly construct families of Kulikov surfaces $\mathcal{X}_0\to \Delta_\lambda$ satisfying the hypotheses of Proposition \ref{smooth-sing} for any given combinatorial type, expanding on ideas in \cite[Sec.~4]{friedman1986type-III}.
-The constructions are somewhat different in Types II and III.
+We now explicitly construct families of Kulikov surfaces $\mathcal{X}_0\to \Delta_\lambda$ satisfying the hypotheses of Proposition \ref{smooth-sing}, developing ideas in \cite[Sec.~4]{friedman1986type-III}.
 We assume here that $X_0=\bigcup\, (V_i,D_i)$ is Type III.
-For notational convenience, we will drop the index $i$ when referring to an individual component.
+For notational convenience, we drop the index $i$ when analyzing an individual component.